leighpoulier/bakester/README.md

 Mirroring the database relationships, the User model has many bakes, and many bake_orders.

 A "bake_jobs" association is defined which relates a user to bake_jobs through the bake_orders table.
-This means that it is possible to quickly determine who was the origin of a bake_job.
+This means that it is possible to quickly determine who was the originator of a bake_job.

 In addition an association called "carts" is defined, related to the "BakeOrder" model.
 It returns only bake orders which are not submitted, related to a particular user.
 There is nothing stopping an error in logic inserting multiple carts for one user into the bake_orders table, although there SHOULD be only one.
 When ever this scope is used in practice, it is chained with .first, so that only one cart is returned.
 The "carts" association also employs eager loading to include references to the component bake_jobs and bakes as part of the order.